BeginnersBook

 Employee Age: 32

-In above example all the three data members (or data fields) are private(see: Access Modifiers in Java) which cannot be accessed directly.
+In above example all the three variables (or data fields) are private(see: Access Modifiers in Java) which cannot be accessed directly.
 These fields can be accessed via public methods only.
-Fields empName, ssn and empAge are made hidden data fields using encapsulation technique of OOPs.
+Variables empName, ssn and empAge are made hidden data fields using encapsulation technique of OOPs.

 Advantages of encapsulation